Fire blight is a contagious and destructive bacterial disease.

 Insects such as aphids and leafhoppers can help spread fire blight from plant to plant.

-Natural methods, like encouraging beneficial insects, can keep pest populations in check.
+Natural methods, such as encouraging beneficial insects, can help keep pest populations in check.
 Spraying with insecticidal soap or neem oil also helps manage garden pests organically.

 6. Neem Oil

-Applying neem oil as a foliar spray during the growing season helps repel aphids and other pests.
+Applying neem oil as a foliar spray during the growing season may help reduce aphid and other pest populations.

 Neem oil has mild antifungal properties.
 This helps control secondary infections that often come with fire blight.

-Make a DIY spray by combining 5 ml of neem oil, 2 ml of liquid soap, and a liter of water.
-Shake well and use the solution to spray your plants.
+Make a homemade neem oil spray by combining 5 ml of neem oil, 2 ml of liquid soap, and a liter of water.
+Shake well, then spray your plants with the solution.

 Use the recipe as a guide to make a larger batch for spraying your trees.